Pixels3788/pos-system-wpf/README.md

 This project also taught me what dependency injection is and why it is so useful, which is a concept that I am sure will greatly benefit me in my future as a developer.
 I also gained a lot of valuable problem solving skills because I constantly had to think about how to solve certain issues I had run into or think about how to implement certain features that I wanted.
 And even though I already knew that the ability to research and find answers as a developer was important, I got to really see how important it is because I constantly had to do deep dives into documentation to find information or a solution to an issue or question I had.

+I also learned a lot about the value of testing your code and writing integration tests and test cases.
+Outside of school, this is the first time I have written them for a personal project of mine and doing it not only made me better at writing them, but taught me their value.
+They allowed me to make various changes to things and then run the tests to ensure those changes did not create new bugs.
+That was invaluable while refactoring things over time.
+I also got to see the value in using something like serilog to maintain detailed logs throughout the program for debugging purposes and identifying where errors are happening.
+Both of these things are skills I know I will carry over to future projects.

 ---